-By 2021, the total worth of cannabis in Canada will be $5 billion.
+Canada’s total worth of cannabis is around $5 billion.
 It is believed that this amount of money from CBD gummies Canada could provide opportunities for employment and income to Indigenous communities.
-Hence, Canada and the provinces should not allow selfish behavior displayed by past governments to materialize the success of the cannabis industry.
+Hence, Canada and the provinces should not allow selfish behaviour displayed by past governments to materialize the success of the cannabis industry.

-Nowadays, new economic opportunities in the cannabis industry, such as the production of CBD oil and tincture, are taking place.
-In this regard, the national and provincial governments should design a legislative atmosphere that promotes economic development on cannabis for Indigenous communities.
-Moreover, it will be unethical if Indigenous communities are being punished for pursuing cannabis.
+New economic opportunities in the cannabis industry, such as CBD oil and tincture, is taking place.
+In this regard, the national and provincial governments should design a legislative atmosphere that promotes the economic development of cannabis for Indigenous communities.
+Moreover, it will be unethical if Indigenous communities are punished for pursuing cannabis.

 The Cannabis Act

 On October 17, 2018, the Cannabis Act was established.
-This act permits the consumption, purchase, and production of cannabis in small amounts.
-And Canada allows the provinces to create their regulations in the selling, distribution, and production of cannabis.
-For instance, Saskatchewan has restrictions in age, purchase limits, and house possession regulations according to the Cannabis Act.
+This Act permits the consumption, purchase, and production of cannabis in small amounts.
+And Canada allows the provinces to create regulations for selling, distributing, and producing cannabis.
+For instance, Saskatchewan has restrictions on age, purchase limits, and house possession regulations according to the Cannabis Act.

 However, the provincial rules and Cannabis Act were outlined without adequate evaluation of Indigenous people’s needs.
-The federal government did not consult the Indigenous communities before the implementation of its legislation.
+The federal government did not consult the Indigenous communities before implementing its legislation.
 Also, the division of taxes among Indigenous people is still unresolved.

-The legislation is not a hindrance for Indigenous people to enter the cannabis business.
+The legislation does not hinder Indigenous people from entering the cannabis business.
 They have devised their regulations and protocols to control the sale of cannabis, and some communities got their licenses from provincial regimes.

 Furthermore, acquiring a provincial license may be illogical with the Indigenous peoples’ economic, political, and cultural values.
-Consequently, setting up regulations through Indigenous legal processes may align the peoples’ economic objectives with their values.
-This legislation can benefit the Indigenous people by promoting economic development and extending self-determination among Indigenous people.
+Consequently, setting up regulations through Indigenous legal processes may align the peoples’ financial objectives with their values.
+This legislation can benefit the Indigenous people by promoting economic development and extending self-determination.